-Don't limit yourself to just one cloud provider.
-Diversify your routing to get the best price points and services from each provider.
+Don't limit yourself to just one cloud service provider.
+Diversify your stack to get the best price points and services from each provider.

 Are you running out of bandwidth with one of your CDN providers?
 Seamlessly add and remove CDN's from ITO Pools with no downtime.